Hiking Cup and Saucer Trail on Manitoulin Island

 There are 9 km of forested trails and 500 m of adventure trails at Cup and Saucer.
 The hiking trails are divided into three sections based on their difficulty: Red, Blue, and Yellow.

 The easy hike at Cup and Saucer is the Red Main Trail.
-It’s the shortest and most popular trail at 5km, perfect for epic views when short on time.
+It’s the shortest and most popular trail at 5km, perfect for great views when short on time.

 Starting from the parking lot, this trail weaves through the forest, guiding you to the East Peak with the best viewpoints overlooking Manitoulin Island.

-Rated as Easy-Moderate, the trail involves a fair amount of uphill climbing.
-Although well-maintained, expect some narrow paths and upturned roots.
+While it is rated as Easy-Moderate, the trail involves a fair amount of uphill climbing.
+Do expect some narrow paths and upturned roots at some points.

 It’s well-marked and easy to follow.
 If you happen to lose the trail, listen for fellow hikers to guide you back on track.